Compiling Programs

 Now, here’s the part that trips up many a Java programmer:

-• When you compile and execute code in Java packages, you must always do so from the directory at the top of the package structure.
-In our example, that would be myProject.
+- When you compile and execute code in Java packages, you must always do so from the directory at the top of the package structure.
+In our example, that would be

-We call directory at the top of your package structure your source code directory.
+We call the directory at the top of your package structure your source code directory or source directory, for short.

 Two more things to watch for: